MetaVisionLab/PE/README.md

 - The Terria Incognita dataset is installed from DomainBed - https://github.com/facebookresearch/DomainBed

 # ⚖️License
 This source code is released under the MIT license.
-View from [here]()
+View it [here](LICENSE)